-Fig. 27 - Duct Flanges
+Fig. 27 - Duct Flanges Representative drawing only, some models may vary.

-NOTE: Coil offset kits do not meet the 8-in. separation between the coil pan and furnace if required (Table 6).
+NOTE: Coil offset kits do not meet the 8-in. separation between the coil pan and furnace if required, see Table 6.
 Additional metal shield or an extension to achieve an 8-in. total separation is required.